COMMISSIONS

 Commission Availability

-If you’re interested in commissioning a portrait, I encourage you to inquire early—especially for gifts or time-sensitive projects.
+If you’re interested in commissioning a portrait, I encourage you to inquire early… especially for gifts or time-sensitive projects.

 Ready to Begin?

-Contact me here to start the conversation.
+Contact me here to discuss your ideas!